ayatanil/linux-file-permissions-lab/README.md

-# linux-file-permissions-lab
+# Linux File Permissions Lab
 A hands-on lab demonstrating file operations and permission management in Linux
-# Linux File Permissions Lab

 ## Objective
 This lab demonstrates basic file operations and permission management in a Linux environment.